EvinRWatson/ReSO-Bot/README.md

     /reso <server-name> <command-name> <parameters>

-Note: Everything after '/reso' must be enclosed in the 'bot params' box as shown in the input box
+Note: Everything after '/reso' must be enclosed in the 'input' box as shown in the input box

 #### Have a problem, or want to request a feature?
 [Open an issue!](https://github.com/EvinRWatson/ReSO-Bot/issues/new)